Probate and wills

 - cancel any bills or accounts under the deceased’s name.

-Contact NZTA to cancel the deceased’s driver licence.
+Contact the New Zealand Transport Agency (NZTA) to cancel the deceased’s driver licence.

 If the deceased owned a house that was registered as a joint family home, your lawyer will arrange to transfer the title to the surviving partner.